getcuia/cuia/README.md

 > A delightful tiny framework for building reliable text-based applications.

-**cuia** is a tiny Python library for building interactive terminal user interfaces that is easy to use, fast and has a small memory footprint.
+**cuia** is a tiny Python library for building interactive terminal user interfaces that are easy to use, fast and have a small memory footprint.

 ## Features